QuChunhe/study/Java.md

 TemporalAmount : This is the base interface type for amounts of time.
 An amount is distinct from a date or time-of-day in that it is not tied to any specific point on the time-line.

+Durations and periods differ in their treatment of daylight savings time when added to ZonedDateTime.
+A Duration will add an exact number of seconds, thus a duration of one day is always exactly 24 hours.
+By contrast, a Period will add a conceptual day, trying to maintain the local time.

 # SPI